QBOID Confidential and Proprietary Information

 {"target":"callback","endpoint":"http://192.168.1.164:5000/callback"}

-String would then need to be converted to the correct URI encoding using a library like urllib
+The config String would then need to be converted to the correct URI encoding using a library like urllib, obtaining something like:

 %7B%22target%22%3A%22callback%22%2C%22endpoint%22%3A%22http%3A//192.168.1.164%3A5000/callback%22%7D